 Kicking off 2017 with a bang, Laneway Festival, which also takes place in Australia, hosts some of the world’s most popular artists such as Aurora, Bob Moses and Car Seat Headrest.
 Moving into its tenth year, this festival has grown from a small time festival to one of the most popular festivals in New Zealand.
 A great way to kick off the new year!

-So, there you have it!
-Some of the most popular festivals in New Zealand.
+So, there you have it.
+We’re not just all about quality games at Lucky Nugget Casino!
+Here are some of the most popular festivals in New Zealand.
 Planning on going to any this year?
 Drop us a line below!